GHSVS-de/plg_system_hyphenateghsvs/README.md

 # plg_system_hyphenateghsvs

-## The current master branch uses already Hyphenopoly.js!
+## The current pre-release 2019.02.10 uses already Hyphenopoly.js!
-- Tested with Joomla 3.9.3
-- Tested with PHP 7.2
-- Uses Hyphenopoly JavaScript library from https://github.com/mnater/Hyphenopoly provided by Mathias Nater (mnater).

 ## Old description but still valid for the Hyphenator.js part of this plugin
 Joomla-Plugin.
 Hyphenation for browsers that do NOT support CSS property hyphens (e.g. Chrome) or do not support languages you selected in this plugin.